Our knowledge of orthopaedics. Your best health.

 Pain management.
 Many types of medicines are available to help control pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Treating pain with medications can help you feel more comfortable while you recover.

 Most patients who undergo cheilectomy experience long-term relief.
-It is important, however, that they begin moving their toe early after surgery so that scar tissue does not cause the toe to stiffen again.
+It is important, however, that you begin moving your toe early after surgery so that scar tissue does not cause the toe to stiffen again.
 The toe and surgical site may also remain swollen for several months.
-As a result, patients will have to wear a wooden-soled sandal for at least 2 weeks after surgery.
-They can then transition to wearing a normal shoe that has enough room to accommodate the swelling.
+As a result, you will have to wear a wooden-soled sandal for at least 2 weeks after surgery.
+You can then transition to wearing a normal shoe that has enough room to accommodate the swelling.

-Most patients who undergo arthrodesis will wear a cast for the first 6 weeks after surgery.
-Once the cast is removed, they will use crutches and wear either a boot, a stiff-soled shoe, or a shoe with a rocker bottom.
+Most patients who undergo arthrodesis will wear a splint or cast for the first 6 weeks after surgery.
+Once the splint or cast is removed, you will use crutches and wear either a boot, a stiff-soled shoe, or a shoe with a rocker bottom.
 Swelling can last 3 to 6 months.

 Contributed and/or Updated by